code-saturne/saturne-open-cases/BUNDLE/README.md

 Case directories are named based on a `BENCH_`TL_N scheme, where:
 - T is the type of mesh: `F` (fine) or `C` (coarse).
-- L is the number of vertical layers (obtained by extrusion of Thebase layer)
+- L is the number of vertical layers (obtained by extrusion of the base layer)
 - N is the number of motif copies in the x and y directions.

 So `BENCH_F128_01`, with a base motif of 100040 cells, extruded over 128 layers,